 Tuition and fees are set by the Board of Trustees during their July meeting for the upcoming academic year.
-The MPAcc program is currently a Tier 2 program for purposes of tuition.
+The MPAcc Program is currently a Tier 2 program for purposes of tuition.
 The program will move to Tier 1 for the 2021-2022 academic year.
 See detailed information on the Graduate School's website.

-The academic tuition and fees for 2020-2021 is estimated to be approximately \$16,000 for the 30 credit-hour program for a full-time in-state student and \$32,000 for the 30 credit-hour program for a full-time out-of- state student.
+The academic tuition and fees for 2021-2022 is estimated to be approximately \$18,500 for the 30 credit-hour program for a full-time in-state student and \$38,500 for the 30 credit-hour program for a full-time out-of- state student.
 All tuition and fees are subject to change at the discretion of the University.
 These amounts do not include the costs of books, materials or cost of living.

-In addition, students in our program are required to take four CPA review courses.
+Required Becker CPA review material.
+Students in our program are required to take four CPA review courses.
 The books for these courses are the Becker CPA review materials.
 While the vast majority of our students have these materials paid for by their future employer, students who do not have a job offer from a firm which pays for these materials will be required to purchase the materials.
-The current cost of the Becker materials is approximately \$3,500.
+The current cost of the Becker materials is approximately \$2,500-\$3,500.